Understanding Contributory Fault

-Other states have rules that outline a 51% bar restricting victims from compensation.
-These states include Delaware, Connecticut, Hawaii, Iowa, Indiana, Illinois, Minnesota, Indiana, Massachusetts, Iowa, Michigan, Nevada, Montana, New Hampshire, Ohio, New Jersey, Oregon, Oklahoma, Texas, Pennsylvania, Wyoming, Vermont, and Wisconsin.
+Other states have rules that outline a 51% bar restricting victims from compensation, including Florida.
+Delaware, Connecticut, Hawaii, Iowa, Indiana, Illinois, Minnesota, Indiana, Massachusetts, Iowa, Michigan, Nevada, Montana, New Hampshire, Ohio, New Jersey, Oregon, Oklahoma, Texas, Pennsylvania, Wyoming, Vermont, and Wisconsin also follow these rules.

 Once a victim’s portion of responsibility meets or exceeds that percentage, they are prohibited from receiving compensation.

 How Is Fault Determined in Florida Accident Cases?

 Fault will be determined by agreement or by trial.
 Many accident claims will not reach the trial phase.
 Parties often agree to a settlement amount that may take into consideration percentage of fault (although it will not likely be specifically assigned in a settlement agreement).

 These settlements may be made through back and forth communication of the attorneys for the parties.
 Or, they may be made through arbitration or mediation.
 Your legal team will represent you in all settlement negotiations and proceedings, even if you never go to trial.